tengiszuchi/eth/README.md

-# Automated Ethereum Classic (ETC) Mining and Donation Script
+# Automated Ethereum Classic Mining and Donation
 This Python script automates the process of:

 - Creating a new Ethereum Classic wallet.